Our History

 Gates Park Barn

 Another historically significant area is Marias Pass on the southern border of Glacier Park.
 This is the lowest pass in the northern Rockies with the most gradual grade crossing the Divide, making it ideal for the early transcontinental railroads.
 Thousands of year before it was settled though, it was fiercely guarded by the Blackfeet against the same western tribes, the Flatheads and the Nez Perce.
 Heavily logged in and prone to immense snowfall in the winter, the Blackfeet kept this area well defended and was only a rumor until it was discovered in1889.
 The magnitude of the discovery for the railroads was profound and quickly the Great Northern Railroad surveyed a route within a year.
 Even then, the Blackfeet were a menace to the early surveyors until the smallpox outbreaks weakened their numbers and resolve.
-The area south of Glacier Park is still held as religously significant to the Blackfeet and our Two Medicine River hunting camp is in the heart of this area and is the only permitted camp in either the Two Medicine or Badger valleys.
+The area south of Glacier Park is still held as religously significant to the Blackfeet and our Two Medicine River hunting camp is in the heart of this area and is the only permitted camp in the Two Medicine valley.

 Glacier Park and Marias Pass